akshat57/how-do-llms-use-their-depth/README.md

-# How Do LLMs Use Their Depth? — Code & Figures
+# How Do LLMs Use Their Depth? — Code for Reproducing Results

 Lightweight code to reproduce analyses/plots for our paper on layer-wise prediction dynamics in LLMs (POS, multi-token facts, and option-constrained tasks).
 The workflow: trace per-layer logits → write CSVs → make figures.